 Click Save to save the authorization settings and close the New Authorization Mechanism dialog.

-After you save the authentication, if you defined an Authorization Check URL for your new authorization type, you can test your authorization definition on the Authentication tab when you click Test Authorization before continuing to develop the remain steps of your Bot.
+After you save the authentication, you can test your authorization definition when you click Test from the Authorization Profile page.

 - In the Auth Check URL field, verify or enter the URL to test the authentication configuration.

 - If your bot uses subdomains, the Tenancy field is displayed and you must specify the tenant.

 - Enter the API key for the application in the API Key field.